-When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to fosphenytoin or to similar medicines (such as ethotoin, phenytoin, Dilantin®, or Peganone®).
-Do not use this medicine if you are pregnant or if you also take delavirdine (Rescriptor®).
-Do not use this medicine if you have certain heart rhythm problems.
+When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to fosphenytoin or similar medicines such as phenytoin (Dilantin®).
+You should not receive this medicine if you are pregnant or if you have certain heart rhythm problems.
+You should not receive this medicine together with delavirdine (Rescriptor®).

 How to Use This Medicine:

 - This medicine is usually given only for a short time when you cannot take other forms of anticonvulsant medicine, such as when you are in the hospital or when you have surgery.

 - A nurse or other trained health professional will give you this medicine in a hospital.
 This medicine is given as a shot into a muscle or into a vein.

 - After your condition improves, your doctor might switch you to an oral medicine that works the same way.
 Talk to your doctor if you have any concerns about this.